pmyla1/Genomic-Swamping-and-Introgression/README.md

 This program was used to construct and visualize phylogenetic networks of the individuals and the populations in the ld pruned VCF file.

+Editing the phylogenetic networks was performed using Microsoft Powerpoint and manually highlighting clades.

 ## Genome Analysis Toolkit (GATK)

 ## R & Rstudio